2020rec9503-oss/SPR/README.md

-The code refers to the angular interrogtion of an SPR.
+Code repository for the "SPR angular interrogation analysis"